pingcap/docs-tidb-operator/en/aggregate-multiple-cluster-monitor-data.md

 ## RemoteWrite mode

-Apart from aggregating data via Thanos Query, you can also push monitoring data to Thanos using Prometheus' RemoteWrite feature.
+Besides aggregating data via Thanos Query, you can also push monitoring data to Thanos using Prometheus' RemoteWrite feature.

 To enable the RemoteWrite mode, specify the Prometheus RemoteWrite configuration when you create the TidbMonitor CR.
 For example: